 Focus: This themed inquiry affords students the opportunity to acquire a foundation in the German language as well as a broad understanding of the history, culture, and literature of the German-speaking nations.

-Themed Inquiry Coordinator/email: Professor of Languages, Dr. Walter Tschacher
+Themed Inquiry Coordinator/email: Dr. Walter Tschacher

 Restrictions: Not open to majors in German.